Retrospect of Autonomic Computing and its Influences on the Recent ComputingTrends

 The Institute of Electronics, Information and Communication Engineers (IEICE)

-The IPSJ Special Interest Group on Distributed Processing Systems (IPSJ SIG-DPS)
+The IPSJ Special Interest Group on Distributed Processing Systems (IPSJ

-The IPSJ Special Interest Group on Mobile Computing and Ubiquitous Communication (IPSJ SIG-MBL)
+The IPSJ Special Interest Group on Mobile Computing and Ubiquitous Communication

 The IEICE Special Interest Group on Dependable Computing (IEICE SIG-DC)